amplitude/amplitude-dev-center/docs/experiment/sdks/php-sdk.md

 #### AssignmentTrackingProvider

 The local evaluation client uses an assignment tracking provider to send assignment events to Amplitude.
-Implementing a custom provider is highly recommended for increased flexibility and performance.
+Amplitude recommends that you use a custom provider for increased flexibility and performance.

 ```php title="AssignmentTrackingProvider"
 <?php